p10rahulm/your-static-website/README.md

-# Creating your own static website from scratch at 2 cents a month (plus cost of domain)
+# How to create an updateable static website from scratch at 2 cents a month (plus cost of domain) using godaddy, Google Cloud and Hugo
 We are today going to look at how to setup a website from scratch.
 The expectation is that while the initial setup is going to take something like 3-4 hours, any changes to the website should be a matter of seconds or minutes.

 ----------------
-Section 1: Creating your Website Content
+Section 1: Getting Started
 ----------------

 ## Get the right software
-There are three main softwares needed for the setup
+The following are going to be needed for the setup
     1. Git Bash
     2. Google Cloud SDK
     3. Hugo
+    4. Github Account
+    5. Text Editor

 ### Getting git bash
 1. Go to [Git Download Website](https://git-scm.com/downloads)